Customers of Triangle Bar say goodbye to one of Denver's first LGBTQ+ establishments

 "I feel sad, definitely Sunday beer bust is a tradition like no other," William Johnson said at the bar on Sunday.

-Now the bar will remain a fond memory for many as it closes its doors due to the ongoing safety concerns.
+For their final Beer Bust, the bar supported the Rocky Mountain Rainbeaus, a square dancing group that competes nationally.
+Now the organization will look for another location to host the event, since Triangle Bar will no longer be around and will remain only a fond memory for many as it closes its doors due to the ongoing safety concerns.

+As Ragsdale poured beer as a volunteer on Sunday for the last Beer Bust, he shared that he is a Denver native, but had moved to San Antonio, Texas for a couple of years.
+He was unable to be himself at the time in San Antonio, Texas due to the politics at the time.
+Once he came back to Denver in the 2000s, the Triangle Bar is where he found comfort and the courage to live in his truth.

 "I'm not anti homeless, I just want these people to get the help they need and a lot of them won't, so that's my concern," he said.